 Over the past year or so, Google My Business has opened up their API so that you can schedule Google My Business posts to multiple locations at the same time with 3rd-party scheduling tools like OneUp.

-However, Google My Business currently limits post scheduling to businesses with fewer than 10 locations.
-Here are the rules stated at the bottom of the Google My Business API guide:
+However, Google My Business currently limits post scheduling to businesses that are not considered chains by their internal detection.
+Here are the rules stated in the Google My Business API guide:

-So that is bad news for anyone trying to schedule posts to 10 or more Google My Business locations at the same time.
+So that is bad news for anyone trying to schedule GMB posts to chains.
 However, the good news is that it sounds like GMB will be changing this rule in the near future.

 Want to be notified as soon as Google My Business changes this rule?

-Add your email below and we will let you know as soon as GMB changes the 10 or more location limitation.
+Add your email below and we will let you know as soon as GMB changes the chain limitation.
 No spam ever.

 Need a way to schedule Google My Business posts?